collective/collective.recipe.funkload/src/collective/recipe/funkload/README.txt

     #!...url="127.0.0.1:8080"...

-Test without a url defined will fail.
+If you don't specify a URL buildout will fail:

     >>> write('buildout.cfg',
     ... """